Understanding Crawl Space Humidity in North Carolina and Virginia

 additionally, many pests (termites, carpenter ants, wood-eating beetles, crickets, et al.) love rotting, moldy wood.
 Your open vents will be an invitation for them to move in.

 As the mold and rot increase and animals begin to live (and die) in your crawl space, odors will begin to rise into your home along with the crawl space air.
 Mold spores are a known allergen, and they can significantly affect anyone in the home who suffers from asthma or allergies.

 During the hot summer months, crawl space humidity will also increase your home’s cooling bills.
 Have you ever seen water dripping from a window-mounted air conditioner?
 This is because a large part of the job of an air conditioner is to dehumidify the air it cools.
 Humid air is much more expensive to cool than dry air!
 And of course, that freezing cold winter air that enters through the crawl space vents isn’t helping either….

 Of these, the easiest to control in your home is moisture.

 Fortunately, controlling crawl space humidity is easy!
 At Tar Heel Basement Systems, a crew of our crawl space contractors can usually install a moisture control system in less than a day.

 We recommend starting by sealing those crawl space vents, then following up by installing a crawl space vapor barrier on the walls and floors.
-A crawlspace dehumidifier is a great finishing touch, drying out space and helping you to best preserve your home.
+A crawl space dehumidifier is a great finishing touch for drying out the space and helping you to best preserve your home.